AyuskaSaha/FinReport-Crew-/README.md

 Bash

 .\venv\Scripts\activate

-Run the Streamlit Application: Execute the main application file (assuming it's named main.py or app.py):
+Run the Streamlit Application: Execute the main application file:

 Bash
 # streamlit run app.py
 Access the App: The command will automatically open a tab in your web browser.